felipebabel/portfolio/content/experience.md

 ## Entry Level Software Engineer - Philips
-**period:** 2022 - currently
+**period:** 2022 - 2026
 **logo:** /assets/images/philips.jpeg
 **logoAlt:** Philips Logo

-As a software engineer, I am responsible for maintaining and developing integrations between healthcare systems using HL7, JSON, and HL7 FHIR formats in internal and microservices architectures.
+As a software engineer, I was responsible for maintaining and developing integrations between healthcare systems using HL7 and HL7 FHIR, working within scalable and distributed architectures.

 ### Key Highlights

-- **Performance Optimization:** Successfully improved product performance by optimizing screen loading time, reducing it by approximately 66%.
+- I worked on improving product performance by optimizing screen loading time, reducing it by approximately 66%.
-- **Security Implementation:** Played a key role in implementing authentication for the product, addressing essential security needs to protect functionalities and prevent unauthorized third-party access.
+- Implemented authentication in the product, an essential security requirement to protect access to functionalities and prevent unauthorized access by third parties.
+- Implemented distributed scheduling strategies using ShedLock and Redis.

 ---